 Data matters!
 To personalize content, analyze how customers interact with it.
 Take those insights to find the best topics.
 It also tells you about formats they like.

 I have long believed that personas are great except when they suck.
 They suck when they don’t inform your content strategy.
 What questions do your buyers ask.
 Then map your content to the stages of their purchase journey.

 Go in-depth with your personas.
 Know their world and what matters to them.
 Narrow it as much as possible.
 It’s okay to be niche.
 For example, look at FreshBooks.
 They provide small business accounting software.
 When a buyer arrives at their site, they can see it’s a product for them.

 Be aware of your customer’s current pain points.
-To do this, use tools.
+To do this, try using marketing tools.
 Social listening is one option.
 Creating Google alerts for keywords is another.
 Finally, pay attention to industry happenings.
-Do this by subscribing to trade and industry group blogs.
+Do this by subscribing to Reddit threads, or trade and industry group blogs.